argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

     table.add(df)
 ```

-In the previous snippet, we iterate over the dataset in batches, generate embeddings from our `positive` column (the synthetic queries), and create a dataframe to be added to the table with the columns `query`, `text`, and `vector`.
-The dataframe contains the `positive` and `anchor` columns plus the newly generated embeddings, respectively.
+In the previous code snippet, we iterated over the dataset in batches, generating embeddings for the synthetic queries in the `positive` column using our fine-tuned model.
+We then created a Pandas dataframe, to include the `query`, `text`, and `vector` columns.
+This dataframe combines the `positive` and `anchor` columns with the freshly generated embeddings, respectively.

-Let's see it in action by making a query.
-For a sample query: "How can I get the current user?" (using the Argilla SDK), we will obtain the embedding using our custom embedding model, search for the first 3 occurrences in our table (using the `cosine` metric), and extract just the `text` column, which corresponds to the chunk of the docs:
+Now, let's put our vector database to the test!
+For a sample query, "How can I get the current user?" (using the Argilla SDK), we'll generate the embedding using our custom embedding model.
+We'll then search for the top 3 most similar occurrences in our table, leveraging the `cosine` metric to measure similarity.
+Finally, we'll extract the relevant `text` column, which corresponds to the chunk of documentation that best matches our query:

 ```python
 query = "How can I get the current user?"